-So, you’re seriously considering buying a property and you’ve been told you should hire a land surveyor.
-Your first thought is Great, more money — and this is certainly true.
-Hiring a professional land surveyor does cost money; typically, anywhere from a couple hundred dollars to thousands.
-It depends on the size of the property and scope of the job.
+So, you’re seriously considering buying a property, and you’ve been told you should hire a land surveyor.
+Your first thought is Great, more money — and this is undoubtedly true.
+Hiring a professional land surveyor does cost money; typically, anywhere from a couple of hundred dollars to thousands.
+It depends on the size of the property and the scope of the job.

-However, while a land surveyor will cost you money up front, they can save you thousands or even upwards of hundreds of thousands of dollars down the road.
-This is because land surveyors help you understand exactly what you are buying.
-They allow you to see the full picture of your purchase, so you won’t be caught unaware when it comes to tricky property lines, building restrictions or legal stipulations.
+However, while a land surveyor will cost you money upfront, they can save you thousands or even upwards of hundreds of thousands of dollars down the road.
+Land surveyors help you understand what you are buying.
+They allow you to see the complete picture of your purchase, so you won’t be caught unaware when it comes to tricky property lines, building restrictions or legal stipulations.

 Knowledge, as they say, is power, and a quality land surveyor will give you all the knowledge you need to determine whether or not your property is a sound investment.